gjreda/gregreda.com/content/pages/about.md

 save_as: index.html

-I’m a data science consultant and developer based in Chicago, where I help clients effectively utilize data through analytics, statistics, and machine learning.
+I’m a Chicago-based data scientist and developer at [Sprout Social](http://www.sproutsocial.com).

 Previously, I was the first data science hire at [GrubHub](http://www.grubhub.com/), where I led the team focused on data research, A/B testing, and product analytics.

 I've also spent time at [Datascope](http://datascopeanalytics.com/), where I helped an NBA team with draft preparation and scouting, and [PwC](http://www.pwc.com/us/en/index.jhtml), where I focused on analytics related to fraud, investigations, and litigation.

-I'd love to work together.
-[Get in touch](mailto:gjreda@gmail.com?subject=Work).

 <center>
 <hr class="small">